unclesyova/DSnanodegree_Project1/README.md

 The analysis is based on StackOverflow surveys of the years 2014-2020.

 ### Motivation
-The motivation for this project is to better understand the recent trends in IT industry.
+The motivation for this project is - to better understand the recent trends in the IT industry.

 ### List of files
 * IT_trends.ipyb - The source code.